appsemble/appsemble/docs/04-remapper/index.md

    Considering the output of the previous remapper was an array mixed with people and null values, this cleans up the data so that you _only_ have actual people in the dataset.

-The end result of this is a fully sorted list of users from the city of Eindhoven.
-Next, you could display this information in any block you’d like using the event emitter from the data-loader block.
+The end result of this is a fully filtered list of users from the city of Eindhoven.
+Next, you could display this information in any block you’d like to use via the event emitter from the data-loader block.

 ### Conclusion